-Plus off the bike Functional Strength Training two to three times a week- Matt Brindle Power-Up Functional Strength Training available in our Premium Members Area.
+Plus off the bike Functional Strength Training two to three times a week- Matt Brindle Power-Up Functional Strength Training is available in our Online training centre.

-When you go to race, perform the same warm up as you have done in the training above.
-Make sure that you time it so that you arrive at the start line within the five mins after you have completed your warm up.
+When you go to race, perform the same warm-up as you have done in the training above.
+Make sure that you time it so that you arrive at the start line within five mins after you have completed your warm-up.